Gidgidonihah/.gittemplate/README.md

     # e.g git config --add --global hooks.tagmatchpattern jweir|todo
     ```

-1. Clone the Doba repositories.
+1. Clone your repositories.
 The template will be copied to your new clone.

 ### Local setup
 1. Clone a repo of your choosing